 Your head is throbbing, you’re running a fever, and your throat is raw, but work and its responsibilities won’t vanish just because you have a cold or the flu.
 Should you stoically pack up your briefcase and head to the office or throw in the tissue and stay home?

 About 90 percent of workers admitted they’ve worked when they were feeling under the weather, according to one survey.
 Even health professionals are often guilty of going to work sick, a practice that could put their patients’ health in jeopardy.

 Many health experts will tell you it’s better to risk your boss’ ire than to spread germs around the office.

 “I can’t stress it enough — going to work while sick is bad for you and potentially worse for your colleagues.
 Staying home to rest will help you to manage your illness and prevent others from getting infected,” said Scott Wooder, MD, of the Ontario Medical Association in Canada.

 Germs introduced to an office by a sick worker can spread with a single cough, sneeze, or touch.
 In one study, researchers placed a common virus on a single doorknob.
 Within two hours, that virus could be detected on 40 to 60 percent of workers at the facility.

 Be kind to your coworkers and stay home when you’re contagious.
 With a cold or flu, you can pass your germs along from one or two days before symptoms appear to two to seven days after you start feeling sick.
 Signs you’re contagious include a fever above 100.3 degrees Fahrenheit, chills, and body aches.

-Staying home is also kinder to yourself.
-By toughing it out at work, you won’t give your body a chance to rest, which will drag out your illness even longer.
-Plus, it’s hard to be a productive member of the team when you can barely lift your head from the desk.
+Staying home is also easier on you.
+Toughing it out at work won’t give your body a chance to rest, which will drag out your illness even longer.
+Plus, it’s hard to be a productive member of a team when you can barely lift your head from your desk.

 Janet O’Dell, RN